20kdc/byond-data-docs/protocol/Protocol.md

 ## Endianness

 The BYOND protocol uses big-endian for types and lengths.
-Outside of this, uncertain.
+Outside of this, uncertain but probably LE everywhere.

-Because of this, endianness has to be explicitly stated.
+Because of this, endianness has to be explicitly stated in docs when anything is being transmitted.

 ## Framing

-The BYOND protocol is framed in a "type/length/value" form.
+The BYOND protocol is split into frames.

-Specifically, two Uint32BE values represent the type and length in that order.

-However, after the handshake packet, CtoS packets gain an additional "sequence number" Uint32BE value before the type and length.

-StoC packet encryption might be different on a packet-to-packet basis.
-Not strictly sure.

-I'm referring to the encryption algorithm as [RUNSUB](../algorithms/RUNSUB.md) right now.

-I'm not sure about CtoS packets - they probably do the same thing, but don't be sure.
+Each frame has the following form:

+1. Uint16BE sequence (Only present on CtoS frames that aren't the handshake.)
+2. Uint16BE type
+3. Uint16BE length
+4. Array of length Uint8s data

+Each frame *must* be sent as a single write call.
+(Yes, really.)

+Additionally, there's a Uint32 piece of state not encoded here: The encryption key.
+If it is not 0, encryption is active.

+The encryption algorithm has been named [RUNSUB](../algorithms/RUNSUB.md) for now, and applies to the data.

+It's woven into the handshake procedure so that neither a modified client nor a modified server can force a zero encryption key, only both.

 ## Packets (CtoS)